ayushbhardwaj10/PrivateEnergyPartners/README.md

 4. /refresh_token
    - endpoint used to refresh the access token by providing the refresh_token and if refresh token is valid and fresh, returns a new access token to client
+5. Write test cases to test Flask API.
+Go to /backend and Run the test cases using : python3 -m unittest discover tests 6.

 ##############################
 React